mathesar-foundation/mathesar-wiki/projects/localization.md

 ## Problem

-Currently, Mathesar has hardcoded English strings and only works for the English language.
+Currently, Mathesar's codebase has hardcoded English strings and only works for the English language.
 It should be enabled to support any language.

 ## Solution

-### Language Detection
+### Language Detection & Language Switcher

-_TODO_
+The `selected_language` will be stored inside the DB and sent to the front end inside the `common_data`.
+For a particular user when there is no `selected_language` stored, the backend will detect the language from `Accept-Language` HTTP header with a fallback to `en`.

-**Language Switcher**
+The logged-in user will have a language switcher with a list of all of the currently supported languages by Mathesar.
+This option will be provided on the user profile page available at `/profile` path.
+Selecting a new language from here will make an API call to the backend to update the `selected_language` in the DB.

 ### Translations